PersonTheCat/CatLib/README.md

 # CatLib
-A collection of utilities for Hjson, noise generation, IO, and some new data types for Forge and Fabric
+Utilities for serialization, commands, noise generation, IO, and some new data types for Forge and Fabric